Pixailz/Kernel-Builder/README.md

 ## TODO
 - improve banner
-  - add the kernel builder (like: kimo or johan) to the banner
+  - add the kernel builder (like: kimo or johan)
 - fix make_clog()